Daniel J. Frey

 They don't want that hot light upon them to say what is right because they don't want to face the possibility that they might be wrong.

-To have morality, to stand upon one's own morals is not antithetical to present-day Christian misinterpretation of the biblical passage of not judging others.
+Christians have a misinterpretation of the biblical passage of not judging others.

-All recorded civilizations, societies, have had and a sense of morality.
+All recorded civilizations and societies have had a sense of morality.

 What is right and what is wrong.

-If you couldn't judge, there would be no courts, no one in prison for murder.
+If judging were wrong, there would be no courts and no one in prison for theft, rape, or murder.

 Anarchy would rule.